 Please note that M.A.
 Applied Economics candidates are not eligible for fellowships or assistantships.
 There are funds available for Texas residents with financial need through the "Graduate School Fund".
 You may find more information here: http://uh.edu/graduate-school/graduate-funding/.
 All you need to do is fill out FAFSA by the listed deadline.
 Most students who submitted FAFSA typically qualified for $6500-7500/yr from this fund.

 In addition, there are a small number of $1000 annual masters program scholarships available to highly-qualified applicants.
 Selection criteria include quality of previous academic record, GRE scores (if submitted), and potential for excellence in the field.
 These will be awarded on a rolling basis.
 There is no need to submit additional materials, but due to the limited quantity the odds of obtaining one will be higher the earlier the application is submitted.

 Verification of Receipt of Materials

-MA Program - The department MA Applied Economics admissions committee begins review of applications in early February.
+M.A.
+Applied Economics Program - The department M.A.
+Applied Economics admissions committee begins review of applications in mid-March.
 Students will be contacted by email once a decision has been made.
 Decisions will continue to be made in this manner through the summer.
 Applicants may receive decision notification as early as March.
-Conversely, applicants who are wait-listed may receive a decision notification as late as early August.
-Once all final decisions have been reached, official admission (or rejection) letters from the Dean of the College of Liberal Arts and Social Sciences will be mailed.
+Conversely, applicants who are wait-listed may receive a decision notification as late as July.
+All masters applications submitted will be considered for one of our limited $1000 annual scholarships, but applying early (typically by early April) will increase your chances of obtaining an award.